awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 Fix your system so that your mailing list only includes recipients who have specifically signed up to receive your mail, and ensure that the email content itself is something your recipients actually want\.
 Then, please email us with the details of your changes so that we can start the process of re\-evaluating your case\.

-If you don't reply to the original probation notice within three weeks, and we're still receiving complaints from providers, we will suspend your account\.
+If you don't submit an appeal within three weeks, and we're still receiving complaints from providers, we will suspend your account\.

 ## Amazon SES Spamtrap FAQ<a name="e-faq-st"></a>